A deed is a legal document that transfers property ownership from one party to another.

 5. Bargain and Sale Deed

-As with a quitclaim deed, the grantee would acquire any lien in place against the property along with the title.
+As with a quitclaim deed, the grantee acquires any lien against the property along with the title.

 6. Mortgage Deed

 This deed secures property as collateral for a loan — meaning a “mortgage payment” is paid towards a loan debt, with the house serving as security in the event of a default.

 When a mortgage deed is in effect, the legal title to the property is held by the financial institution for the duration of the loan repayment period